Immigrate to the Dominican Republic. Get ready to move to the Dominican Republic

 The job market in the Dominican Republic

 The main sectors of the economy in the Dominican Republic are agriculture and tourism.
 Most locals and expats are employed in these spheres.
-While foreigners will find it difficult to search for job opportunities which require low qualification levels because local people and immigrants from Haiti are generally hired for such type of work.
+Foreigners will find it difficult to search for job opportunities in the Dominican Republic, which require low qualification levels because local people and Haiti immigrants are hired for such type of work.
 Meanwhile, most expats are moving to the Dominican Republic as foreign language teachers or tourism sector workers.

-Driving in the Dominican Republic
+The healthcare system in the Dominican Republic

 - Drive on the right side of the road.

 - As most local drivers do not stick to the basic rules on the roads and drive dangerously, be extra careful when driving in the Dominican Republic.